m-millions/add-new-promo-codes/README.md

     node add-new-promocodes.js 1 777 0 2015 07 01 2015 07 14

-Produces the following out-put with errors in the ISODATE, where July (7) is converted to August (8):
+Produces the following output with errors in the ISODATE, where July (7) is converted to August (8):

     { "promocode" : "VJgbdecz",